Knowledge base

 - Click on Edit (in the DMARC section).

-- Remove the registered addresses and Apply the changes:
+- Remove the registered addresses and validate at the bottom of the page to Apply the changes:

 ... from the DNS zone of a domain

-If the Mail Service is no longer in operation but you continue to receive email reports, you need to act directly on the domain name and delete the dmarc record from its DNS zone:
+If the Mail Service is no longer in use but you continue to receive email reports, you need to act directly on the domain name and delete the dmarc record from its DNS zone (or simply edit it to completely remove the 2 tags rua and ruf):